droolsassert/droolsassert/README.md

 ## Audience

 The goal of unit testing is to isolate each part of the program and show that the individual parts are correct.
-You can achieve this easier when working with drools using the library.
+You can achieve this easier when working with drools using this library.
 Be certain about the rules being triggered and the facts retained in your session for a scenario you need.

 ## Approach